casdoor/casdoor-website/docs/integration/java/spring-security/spring-security-filter.md

     }
     ```

-## Step6.
-Try the demo!
+## Step 6: Try the Demo

-First, you can try to access the frontend application through the browser.
-If you have not logged in, it will display a login button.
-Click the login button, and you will be redirected to the `casdoor` login page.
+You can access the frontend application through your browser.
+If you are not logged in, you will see a login button.
+Click on it, and you will be redirected to the Casdoor login page.

 If you visit your root page,
 ![welcome](/img/integration/java/spring_security/spring_security_filter_welcome.png)

-Click the `Casdoor Login` button and the page will redirect to casdoor's login page.
+Click the `Casdoor Login` button, and the page will redirect to Casdoor's login page.
 ![casdoor](/img/integration/java/spring_security/spring_security_filter_casdoor.png)

-After you log in, the page will redirect to `/`.
+After logging in, you will be redirected to `/`.
 ![resource](/img/integration/java/spring_security/spring_security_filter_resource.png)